itkacher/OkHttpProfiler/README.md

             .build()

 ##### For security reasons we recommend to enable OkHttpProfilerInterceptor only for DEBUG BUILDS!
-also Proguard will cut it out in release build.
+Also Proguard will cut it out in the release build.

 #### And then enable Android Studio plugin